 - Eliminates reliance on inner-city, soil transfer stations and lowers associated environmental justice community impacts; and

 - Eliminates soil purchase costs for City and brownfield developments that need clean soil.

 Lower costs for development of these brownfield sites—savings from the NYC Clean Soil bank is commonly more than $50,000 to $100,000 per project—creates a powerful new incentive for choosing brownfield sites for development.
 OER works closely with City agencies to find nearby exchange options and simultaneously save the City taxpayers the cost for soil purchase.
 OER also enables exchanges to other brownfield sites that need soil, lowering soil purchase costs and offsetting some of the costs for cleanup.
 Importantly, the NYC Clean Soil Bank is an important brownfield financial incentive program that costs the City nothing to operate but instead generates substantial government cost savings—a sustainability triple bottom line.

 The NYC Clean Soil Bank is authorized by the State of New York Department of Environmental Conservation under a 6NYCRR Part 360 (Solid Waste) Beneficial Use Determination.
 Use of this soil exchange requires enrolment in the NYC Voluntary Cleanup Program.
 It is easy to use and can help you find an exchange site that works for your development schedule.
-If you are interested in participating in the program, you can start the process by filling out one of the enrollment forms and Contact OER (Samantha Morris) and ask about the NYC Clean Soil Bank.
+If you are interested in participating in the program, you can start the process by filling out one of the enrollment forms and Contact OER (Katherine Glass) and ask about the NYC Clean Soil Bank.